-REFERENCE: Mäkinen [376], Kainen [330], Riskin [464].
+REFERENCE: Melihov, Kureičik, Seljankin, Tiščenko [432], Mäkinen [419], Kainen [371], Riskin [515].

-COMMENTS: The convex crossing number is the same as $bkcr_1$, the 1-page book crossing number; other names include outerplanar crossing number [485] and circular crossing number [498].
-Extremal problems that, in effect, ask for the calculation of the convex crossing number for certain graphs are even older: In 1850 Gräfe asks for $bkcr_1(K_n)$, and shows how to compute it for K_6 and K_9 [254]44; a brief note in the "Archiv für Mathematik und Physik" by a high-school student proves $bkcr_1(K_n) = \binom{n}{4}$ inductively (Englert [201]); a follow-up communication by a better-known mathematician includes another counting argument, as well as the now common argument counting K_4 -subgraphs (Saalschütz [465])45; in 1889 the problem appears as an exercise in an algebra textbook (Chrystal [143, p.34]).
-A convex straight-line drawing of a K_9 can be found in an early, illustrated edition of Ramon Llull's "Ars Magna" [372] from 1517.
-Athanasius Kircher includes the same drawing in his 1669 "Ars Magna Sciendi" [339, p.8].
-See Singmaster [497, 5.Q.1] for related puzzles.
-Mäkinen [376] mentions the possibility of minimizing edge crossings in convex drawings, but immediately dismisses it, preferring circular dilation to optimize drawings.
-Kainen [330] introduced the local outerplanar crossing number, which he abbreviated as locr(G), and which we would call the local convex crossing number), in which we try to minimize the largest number of crossings along any edge; drawings with local convex crossing number at most 1 have been called outer 1-planar [197, 48], also see [85].
-46 Riskin introduced the convex k-partite crossing number as the circular k-partite crossing number.
-47 For k=2 it equals the bipartite crossing number, for k=|V|it reverts to the convex crossing number.
-For a version maximizing the number of crossings, see the convex maximum rectilinear crossing number (under maximum rectilinear crossing number).
-One could also imagine allowing multiple nested layers of points in convex position; for the special case of rectilinear drawings of the complete graph, this has been studied in [373]; that approach could also be viewed as a refinement of the rectilinear crossing number.
-Allowing multiple, superimposed, layers, we can define the biplanar convex crossing number as the smallest number of crossings between edges of the same color in any two-coloring of the edges of G in a convex drawing of G. This is the same as the 2-page crossing number (see under book crossing number).
+COMMENTS: The convex crossing number is the same as bkcr1, the 1-page book crossing number; other names include outerplanar crossing number [543] and circular crossing number [552].
+Extremal problems that, in effect, ask for the calculation of the convex crossing number for certain graphs are even older: In 1850 Gräfe asks for $bkcr_1(K_n)$, and shows how to compute it for K_6 and K_9 [277]48; a brief note in the "Archiv für Mathematik und Physik" by a high-school student proves $bkcr_1(K_n) = \binom{n}{4}$ inductively (Englert [216]); a follow-up communication by a better-known mathematician includes another counting argument, as well as the now common argument counting K_4 -subgraphs (Saalschütz [517])49; in 1889 the problem appears as an exercise in an algebra textbook (Chrystal [156, p.34]).
+A convex straight-line drawing of a K_9 can be found in an early, illustrated edition of Ramon Llull's "Ars Magna" [415] from 1517.
+Athanasius Kircher includes the same drawing in his 1669 "Ars Magna Sciendi" [380, p.8].
+See Singmaster [551, 5.Q.1] for related puzzles.
+According to the reviews on zbMATH and MathSciNet, the paper by Melihov, Kureĭčik, Seljankin, Tiščenko [432] studies the convex crossing number for a fixed ordering of vertices, but also considers drawing edges both inside and outside the circle (the 2-page crossing number), and changing the ordering of the vertices.
+Mäkinen [419] mentions the possibility of minimizing edge crossings in convex drawings, but immediately dismisses it, preferring circular dilation to optimize drawings.
+Kainen [371] introduced the local outerplanar crossing number, which he abbreviated as locr(G), and which we would call the local convex crossing number), in which we try to minimize the largest number of crossings along any edge; drawings with local convex crossing number at most 1 have been called outer 1-planar [55, 212], also see [93].
+50 Riskin introduced the convex k-partite crossing number as the circular k-partite crossing number.
+51 For k=2 it equals the bipartite crossing number, for k=|V| it reverts